The ancient Chinese strongly

 famous generals, immortals and gods throughout the house.

-based on a story originating from the 3rd
+story originating from the 3rd Century BC of

 humans from evil spirits.